 There are different kinds of flower plants and trees in the garden.
 You will find benches and other arrangements for tourists to sit down and enjoy the view.

-The building, fort or the palace that once served as Dara Shikoh’s residence is mostly in ruins though.
+The building, fort, or palace that once served as Dara Shikoh’s residence is mostly in ruins though.

 Other Places of Interest